PRIVACY & SECURITY POLICY

 We only keep your information for as long as we provide you with a service subject to certain legal obligations.
 After this your information will be deleted.
 You may request to see any information we hold on you.

-The information will be stored outside of the European union on US jackrabbit database.
-You can read how jackrabbit store your information on US jackrabbit technologies when you complete the registration form online.
+The information will be stored on Gymnastics Biz.
+You can read how Gymnastics Biz store your information when you complete the registration form online.

 Europa centre will look at your account from time to time to make changes that you have told us about or update your account.